tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 ### Components

+Components describe the attributes, abilities... of a entity.

 #### BlockedBy

 Entities have the ability to block other entities.
 BlockedBy describes by what a entity is blocked.

+Default ID is `frts.vanillamodel.entity.component.blockedby`.

 #### Blocking

 Entities have the ability to block other entities.
 Blocking describes what a entity blocks.

+Default ID is `frts.vanillamodel.entity.component.blocking`.

+#### HasResource

+Entities may contain resources which can be harvested.
+The type of this component is also the resource type.

+Default ID is `frts.vanillamodel.entity.component.hasresource.<resource-name>`.
+For example: `frts.vanillamodel.entity.component.hasresource.wood`

+#### IsResource

+Entities with this component represent a resource.
+The type of this component is also the resource type.

+Default ID is `frts.vanillamodel.entity.component.isresource.<resource-name>`.
+For example: `frts.vanillamodel.entity.component.isresource.wood`
 #### SortOrder

 Entities may have a certain order in a block.
 The sort order component stores this attribute.

+Default ID is `frts.vanillamodel.entity.component.sortorder`.

 ### Component Builder